Water Method Blog

 In ancient times, internal arts training often started just before dawn and was usually done outside.
 Taoists found that morning practice not only warms up the body’s systems by circulating blood and chi, but also wakes up the intuitive aspects of the mind.
 Starting the day on soli...

-The most advanced of the Taoist neigong systems, Gods Playing in the Clouds Qigong is recommended for students who already have experience training the Taoist Neigong set, and/or Dragon & Tiger and Heaven & Earth Qigongs.
-The Gods form can serve as a container that makes it possible to bridge the...
+The most advanced of the Taoist neigong systems, Gods Playing in the Clouds Qigong is recommended for students who already have experience training the Taoist Neigong set, Dragon & Tiger Medical Qigong and/or Heaven & Earth Qigong.
+The Gods form can serve as a container that makes it possible to ...

 Follow The Tai Chi Space